-When it’s time to clean, have your trusty green cleaners at the ready — baking soda, vinegar — plus another ultra-cheap gem: hydrogen peroxide.
-You can use it anywhere, and can’t beat the price: A 16-oz. bottle only costs a buck or so.
+When it’s time to clean, have your trusty green cleaners at the ready -- baking soda, vinegar, plus another ultra-cheap gem: hydrogen peroxide.
+You can use it anywhere and can’t beat the price.
+A 16-oz. bottle costs $6 or less.

 Here are 10 ways you can use that ubiquitous brown bottle of 3% hydrogen peroxide to your home’s advantage: